immunefi-team/Bounty_Boosts/DeGate/26431 - [SC - Insight] High Risk in transfer of proxyOwnership.md

 # High Risk in transfer of proxyOwnership()

-Submitted on Sat Dec 02 2023 16:05:37 GMT-0400 (Atlantic Standard Time) by @SentientX for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 2nd 2023 at 22:05:37 UTC by @SentientX for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26431